bjorkstromm/martinbjorkstrom.com/input/posts/2020-04-17-i-ported-my-blog-to-statiq.md

 ```

 #### Tags pipeline
 Every blog post contains a list of tags, defined in the Front Matter.
 These tags are displayed on the various pages, including the post itself, the index page (which shows the top-ten tags), and the tags page which list all tags.
 For each tag, the site also have a page which lists all blog posts tagged with the specific tag (see e.g. [`.NET`](/tags/net)).
 The tags pipeline creates the tag documents which is used on the various pages and which results in the separate tag pages.
 In order to get the tags from the blog posts, we specify that this pipeline has a dependency on the blog post pipeline.
-This will instruct Statiq to execute `process` phase of the blog post pipeline before executing the `process` phase of the tags pipeline and also make the blog posts available inside the `process` phase.
+This will instruct Statiq to execute `process` phase of the blog post pipeline before executing the `process` phase of the tags pipeline and make the blog posts available inside the `process` phase.

 The `input` phase reads a single document, which is the handlebars layout for our individual tag pages.
 The `process` phase will merge the single document from the `input` phase with the blog posts from the blog post pipeline grouped by tags.
 This basically gives us one document per tag (e.g. `.NET`, `Azure`, etc.) which contains the blog posts as child documents.
 All documents will have the content of the layout, `_tag.hbs`, which we read in the `input` phase.
-After that we'll set the destination of the output document to match the tag name, specified in the metadata with key `GroupKey`, and additionally sanitize the filename to make it URL-friendly.
-Last, but not least, we'll render the handlebars template as specified in the content of the document by passing it a custom model that we create for each document.
-If we'd used `Razor` as out template language instead of `Handlebars`, we could have moved the logic to the templates.
-I prefer logic-less templates, thus we need to prepare the model before passing it to the template engine.
+After that we will set the destination of the output document to match the tag name, specified in the metadata with key `GroupKey`, and additionally sanitize the filename to make it URL-friendly.
+Last, but not least, we will render the handlebars template as specified in the content of the document by passing it a custom model that we create for each document.
+If we had used `Razor` as out template language instead of `Handlebars`, we could have moved the logic to the templates.
+I prefer logic-less templates; thus, we need to prepare the model before passing it to the template engine.

 ```csharp
 public TagsPipeline()